hanzoai/ROCm/docs/how-to/rocm-for-ai/inference-optimization/workload.rst

    Occupancy related to VGPRs usage on an Instinct MI300X accelerator

-For example, according to the table, the available VGPR is 512 per Execution Unit (EU), and VGPU is allocated at the unit of 16.
-If the current VGPR usage is 170, the actual requested VGPR will be 176, so the occupancy is only 2 waves per EU since :math:`176 \times 3 > 512`.
-So, if you set ``waves_per_eu`` to 3, the LLVM backend tries to bring VGPR usage down so that it might fit 3 waves per EU.
+For example, according to the table, each Execution Unit (EU) has 512 available VGPRs, which are allocated in blocks of 16.
+If the current VGPR usage is 170, it will be rounded up to 176 due to the allocation granularity.
+In this case, the occupancy is limited to 2 waves per EU because :math:`176 \times 3 > 512`.
+So, if you set ``waves_per_eu`` to 3, the LLVM backend will attempt to reduce VGPR usage so that it might fit 3 waves per EU.

 ``BLOCK_M``, ``BLOCK_N``, ``BLOCK_K``
    Tile sizes to be tuned to balance the memory-to-computation ratio.
 The goal